drupal-graphql/graphql/doc/queries/querying-nodes.md

 ## Querying a single node by its node id

 Another common scenario is needing to fetch a single node by its id.
-In the GraphQL module this can be done by taking advantage of another query type called the **nodeById**
+In the GraphQL module this can be done by taking advantage of another query called the **nodeById**

 Here is a simple example returning the node with id : 1